fqantonio/aqua/JOURNAL.md

 ||  | 	| |  |  |

 # June
-- [ ] Discuss and prepare comunication and marketing project presentation for investors support;
-- [ ] co-creation session with all the partners

 This test was a huge frustration!
-We have a temperature problem.
+We have a temperature problem inside the hulls.
-It all started well,
-but when we are in the final process of arming the AQUA via software, there is an indication of only 12V and constantly dropping—even the computer was struggling.
+It all started well, but when we are in the final process of arming the AQUA via software, there is an indication of only 12V and constantly dropping—even the computer was struggling.
 Until everything lost voltage... it never worked again.
 It's 4 PM and the temperature is around 40ºC.
 The next day, at the Lab Center, everything started working normally, except for one of the batteries which has a faulty cell.